BasemElbarashy/CDL/README.md

 are perfectly interpretable and its depth depends on the question.
 By 'depth' I mean that whenever needed the model learns to break down the problem into simpler subproblems and solve them first.
 The paper can be found at: arxiv..

-CDL is a library implements algorithms explaind in the paper and tested on 32 small datasets Directories included in the library
+CDL is a library written in C++ implements algorithms explaind in the paper and tested on 32 small datasets Directories included in the library
 -----------------------------------
 `CDL/`   - source code